 My goal was to hike around 17 miles on the first day and then make the final 5-mile climb out of the gorge and back to my car the next morning.
-Then I planned to visit a couple of nearby waterfalls and complete my trip with some pizza and beer at Lost Province Brewing Co in Boone.
-That would make for nice little weekend trip.
+Then I planned to visit a couple of nearby waterfalls and complete my trip with some pizza and beer at Lost Province Brewing in Boone before heading home.
+That would make for a nice little weekend trip.

 I passed the crowded parking lot near the Table Rock Trail and started heading down the mountain toward the Linville River.
 I was making great time, having cranked out about 10 strenuous miles in a little over 4 hours.
 As I approached the river, I passed a few groups of backpackers who had retreated because they deemed the river uncrossable.
 The bridge at the Spence Trail crossing has been out for years and the water is deep in some places.
 If you don’t swim across fast enough, the current will catch you and pull you into the sluices.
 That’s a recipe for disaster.

 I finally popped out at the river and made my way across the remains of the bridge to the water’s edge, where large boulders serve as boundaries instead of shoreline.

 In some places, the gap between shoreline boulders is fairly narrow.
 If the boulders were flat, one could easily jump across.
 But the boulders are steep and slanted.
 Failing to find good footing would result in a dip into whitewater where it’s rushing the fastest.

 When people ask me about backpacking alone in the wilderness, they’re preoccupied with beasts.
 They think the biggest threats are bears, wolves, and crazy people.
 The only things that have ever scared me in the wild are the threats of whitewater and hypothermia.
 In retrospect, I should have stripped down to just my underwear and shoes and jumped in and swam across.
 But hindsight is 20:20.